How to Choose Health Insurance???

 Health Care Co-Pay vs. Coinsurance

 When it comes to health insurance, there are a lot of different terms and concepts that can be confusing.
-Two of these concepts are co-pay and coinsurance.
-So, what’s the difference between them?
+But one of the most important things to understand is the difference between your health care co-pay and your coinsurance.

-Co-pay is the set amount that you pay for a medical service, such as a doctor’s visit or a prescription.
-Coinsurance is the percentage of the total cost of a medical service that you pay.
-For example, if your coinsurance is 20%, and you have a $100 doctor’s bill, you would pay $20 out-of-pocket.
-The other $80 would be covered by your insurance company.
+Your health care co-pay is the set amount that you pay for a covered medical service, like a doctor’s visit or a prescription drug.
+Your coinsurance, on the other hand, is the percentage of the total cost of a covered medical service that you pay.
+For example, if your coinsurance is 20%, and you have a $100 doctor’s bill, you would owe $20.

 Employer Healthcare Options